Table of contents

 - Gluten free flour mixes.
 Including gluten free all-purpose flour, gluten free self-raising flour, gluten free bread and pizza flour mixes.
 Plus gluten free pancake flour mixes.

 Other Gluten Free Products

-*For Balsamic Vinegar, even though it is made from grapes but it is aged in barrels built with wood and wheat or rye flour paste is used to seal those barrels could result in cross contamination of the balsamic vinegar.
+*For Balsamic Vinegar, they make it with grapes but aged it in barrels built with wood.
+Likewise, they use wheat or rye flour paste to seal those barrels.
+This could result in cross contamination of the balsamic vinegar.
 But this could only affect people who are highly sensitive to trace gluten.
 If not, balsamic vinegar should be safe for those on a gluten free diet.

 **Xanthan Gum is gluten free and turns stretchy when wet.
-It is normally added to make gluten free bread, cakes and pastries softer and less crumbly.
+They normally add it to make gluten free bread, cakes and pastries softer and less crumbly.

 for celiac (coeliac) disease and dermatitis herpetiformis (DH):